Eating apricot dumplings, © Niederösterreich-Werbung/Lois Lammerhuber

 Description

-Things to see in Zwettl Abbey:
+Worth seeing in Zwettl Abbey:

-• Cloister & well house (audio tour)
+• Cloister with well house and dormitory (audio tour)

-• Collegiate church & treasury (guided tour)
+• Collegiate church or library (guided tour)

 • Abbey shop

-• Abbey restaurant and orangery coffee house
+• Abbey restaurant and coffee house in the orangery

 • Historic gardens

-Zwettl Abbey gardens
+Zwettl Abbey Gardens

 Features